I had a great Earth Day, how about you?

 1 C of shredded cheddar cheese

-1 Tbsp coarsely ground sea salt or mineral salt
+1 tablespoon coarsely ground sea salt or mineral salt

 1. Turn on the grill to high.